Are Peonies Poisonous to Cats? Vet-Approved Facts

 Updated on

-Peonies are beautiful enormous flowers that grace our gardens.
-They have a lovely scent, come in a variety of pretty colors, and have the capability of living for up to a century.
+Peonies are beautiful, enormous flowers that grace many of our gardens.
+They have a lovely scent, come in various pretty colors, and can live for up to a century.
 While you’re enjoying your peonies, however, you might also be wondering about the safety of your cats.
-Are peonies toxic to cats?
+Are peonies toxic to felines?

-Unfortunately, as delicate looking as these flowers are, Peonies are also toxic to cats.
+Unfortunately, as delicate-looking as these flowers are, peonies are toxic to cats.
 While they can indeed make your cats sick, the good news is that the poisoning is rarely fatal.
 Vomiting, diarrhea, and depression are the most common signs.

 Here, we discuss the peony and how peony poisoning will affect cats.
-We also go over methods that you can use that should (hopefully) keep your cat away from your peonies.
+We also go over methods that you can use that should (hopefully) keep your cat away from these flowers.

 A Little About the Peony